ghc/ghc/docs/users_guide/glasgow_exts.rst

    containing holes, by using the :ghc-flag:`-fdefer-typed-holes` flag.
 This flag defers errors produced by typed holes until runtime, and converts them into compile-time warnings.
-These warnings can in turn be suppressed entirely by :ghc-flag:`-fno-warn-typed-holes`.
+These warnings can in turn be suppressed entirely by :ghc-flag:`-Wno-typed-holes <-Wtyped-holes>`.

    The same behaviour for "``Variable out of scope``" errors, it terminates compilation by default.
 You can defer such errors by using the :ghc-flag:`-fdefer-out-of-scope-variables` flag.
 This flag defers errors produced by out of scope variables until runtime, and converts them into compile-time warnings.
-These warnings can in turn be suppressed entirely by :ghc-flag:`-fno-warn-deferred-out-of-scope-variables`.
+These warnings can in turn be suppressed entirely by :ghc-flag:`-Wno-deferred-out-of-scope-variables
+   <-Wdeferred-out-of-scope-variables>`.

    The result is that a hole or a variable will behave like ``undefined``, but with the added benefits that it shows a warning at compile time, and will